apache/druid/docs/tutorials/tutorial-query.md

    ![Query results](../assets/tutorial-query-04.png "Query results")

    Notice that the results are limited in the console to about a hundred, by default, due to the **Smart query limit** feature.
-This helps queriers avoid inadvertently running queries that return an excessive amount of data, and possibly overwhelming their system.
+This helps users avoid inadvertently running queries that return an excessive amount of data, possibly overwhelming their system.

 7. Let's edit the query directly and take a look at a few more query building features in the editor.
    Click in the query edit pane and make the following changes:

    1. Add a line after the first column, `"page"` and Start typing the name of a new column, `"countryName"`.
-Notice that the autocompletion menu suggests column names, functions, keywords, and more.
+Notice that the autocomplete menu suggests column names, functions, keywords, and more.
 Choose "countryName" and add the new column to the GROUP BY clause as well, either by name or by reference to its position, `2`.

    2. For readability, replace `Count` column name with `Edits`, since the `COUNT()` function actually